Benchmark Electronics (Germany) Market Value

 Benchmark Electronics Backtested Returns

-Benchmark Electronics secures Sharpe Ratio (or Efficiency) of -0.0659, which signifies that the company had a -0.0659 % return per unit of risk over the last 3 months.
-Benchmark Electronics exposes twenty-one different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please confirm Benchmark Electronics' Risk Adjusted Performance of (0.12), mean deviation of 2.26, and Standard Deviation of 3.51 to double-check the risk estimate we provide.
-The firm shows a Beta (market volatility) of -0.21, which signifies not very significant fluctuations relative to the market.
-As returns on the market increase, returns on owning Benchmark Electronics are expected to decrease at a much lower rate.
-During the bear market, Benchmark Electronics is likely to outperform the market.
-At this point, Benchmark Electronics has a negative expected return of -0.24%.
-Please make sure to confirm Benchmark Electronics' skewness, day median price, and the relationship between the treynor ratio and daily balance of power , to decide if Benchmark Electronics performance from the past will be repeated at some point in the near future.
+At this point, Benchmark Electronics is very steady.
+Benchmark Electronics secures Sharpe Ratio (or Efficiency) of close to zero, which signifies that the company had a close to zero % return per unit of risk over the last 3 months.
+We have found twenty-seven technical indicators for Benchmark Electronics, which you can use to evaluate the volatility of the firm.
+Please confirm Benchmark Electronics' Downside Deviation of 1.59, risk adjusted performance of 0.0464, and Mean Deviation of 1.29 to double-check if the risk estimate we provide is consistent with the expected return of 0.0096%.
+The firm shows a Beta (market volatility) of 0.16, which signifies not very significant fluctuations relative to the market.
+As returns on the market increase, Benchmark Electronics' returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Benchmark Electronics is expected to be smaller as well.
+Benchmark Electronics right now shows a risk of 1.59%.
+Please confirm Benchmark Electronics jensen alpha, maximum drawdown, semi variance, as well as the relationship between the sortino ratio and potential upside , to decide if Benchmark Electronics will be following its price patterns.

-Benchmark Electronics has weak reverse predictability.
-Overlapping area represents the amount of predictability between Benchmark Electronics time series from 17th of February 2025 to 3rd of April 2025 and 3rd of April 2025 to 18th of May 2025.
+Benchmark Electronics has modest reverse predictability.
+Overlapping area represents the amount of predictability between Benchmark Electronics time series from 15th of May 2025 to 29th of June 2025 and 29th of June 2025 to 13th of August 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Benchmark Electronics price movement.
-The serial correlation of -0.28 indicates that nearly 28.0% of current Benchmark Electronics price fluctuation can be explain by its past prices.
+The serial correlation of -0.42 indicates that just about 42.0% of current Benchmark Electronics price fluctuation can be explain by its past prices.

 Residual Average | 0.0 | |